taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 The Todo application should work with selectors now.
 You can find it in the [GitHub repository](https://github.com/rwieruch/taming-the-state-todo-app/tree/7.0.0).

-## Hands On: Todo with more Features
+## Hands On: Todo but more Features

 In the Todo application, there are two pieces missing feature wise: the ability to add a todo and to filter todos by their complete state.
 Let's begin with the creation of a todo item.
 First, there needs to be a component where you can type in a todo name and execute the creation.